pmjones/adr/original-renamed.md

     View       <--> Responder
     Controller <--> Action

-The two seem very similar.
-How are they different?
+The two seem very similar, but how are they different?

-Overall, we can see from Fowler in his [GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html) essay that "there's not just one view and controller, you have a view-controller pair for each element of the screen, each of the controls and the screen as a whole."
+Overall, we can see from Fowler in his [GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html) essay, "there's not just one view and controller, you have a view-controller pair for each element of the screen, each of the controls and the screen as a whole."
 This is the primary element of semantic diffusion when applying MVC to web applications.

-Here are some more comparisons of the individual elements in MVC vs ADR.
+Here are some more comparisons of the individual elements in MVC versus ADR.

-### _Model_ vs _Domain_
+### _Model_ Versus _Domain_

-I can think of no significant differences here, other than that the _Responder_ does not interact with the _Domain_ in meaningful ways.
+I can think of no significant differences here, other than the _Responder_ does not interact with the _Domain_ in meaningful ways.
 The _Responder_ might use _Domain_ objects like entities and collections, but only for presentation purposes; it does not modify the _Domain_ or feed information back to the _Domain_ as described under MVC.

-### _Controller_ vs _Action_
+### _Controller_ Versus _Action_

 In common usage, most _Controller_ classes in an MVC system contain several methods corresponding to different actions.
-Because these differing action methods reside in the same _Controller_, the _Controller_ ends up needing additional wrapper logic to deal with each method properly, such as pre- and post-action hooks.
-A notable exception here is in micro-frameworks, where each _Controller_ is an individual closure or invokable object, mapping more closely to a single _Action_ (cf. [Slim](http://slimframeworkcom)).
+Because these differing action methods reside in the same _Controller_, the _Controller_ needs additional wrapper logic to deal with each method properly, such as pre- and post-action hooks.
+A notable exception here is in microframeworks, where each _Controller_ is an individual closure or invokable object, mapping more closely to a single _Action_ (cf. [Slim](http://slimframeworkcom)).

 In an ADR system, a single _Action_ is the main purpose of a class or closure.
 Each _Action_ would be represented by a individual class or closure.

 The _Action_ interacts with the _Domain_ in the same way a _Controller_ interacts with a _Model_, but does not interact with a _View_ or template system.
 It sets data on the _Responder_ and hands over control to it.

-### _View_ vs _Responder_
+### _View_ Versus _Responder_

-In an MVC system, a _Controller_ method will usually generate body content via a _View_ (e.g. a _Template View_ or a _Two Step View_).
+In an MVC system, a _Controller_ method will usually generate body content via a _View_ (e.g., a _Template View_ or a _Two Step View_).
 The _Controller_ then injects the generated body content into the response.
 The _Controller_ action method will manipulate the response directly to set any needed headers.

 Some _Controller_ action methods may present alternative content-types for the same domain data.
 Because these alternatives may not be consistent over all the different methods, this leads to the presentation logic being somewhat different in each method, each with its own preconditions.

 In an ADR system, each _Action_ has a separate corresponding _Responder_.
 When the _Action_ is done with the _Domain_, it delivers any needed _Domain_ data to the _Responder_ and then hands off to the _Responder_ completely.
 The _Responder_ is entirely in charge of setting headers, picking content types, rendering templates, and so on.

 Note that a _Responder_ may incorporate a _Template View_, _Two Step View_, _Transform View_, or any other kind of _View_ system.
 Note also that a generic _Responder_ may be used by more than one _Action_.
-The point is that the _Action_ leaves all header and content work to the _Responder_, not that there must be a different _Responder_ for each different _View_.
+The point is the _Action_ leaves all header and content work to the _Responder_, not that there must be a different _Responder_ for each different _View_.

 ## Comparisons to Other Patterns

-These are some of the other patterns that are generally seen as refinements of, replacements for, or complements to MVC.
+These are some of the other patterns generally seen as refinements of, replacements for, or complements to MVC.
 See also [the pattern discussion from Derek Greer at LosTechies](http://lostechies.com/derekgreer/2007/08/25/interactive-application-architecture/).

 ### EBI (Entity-Boundary-Interactor)

 [EBI](http://www.whitewashing.de/2012/08/13/oop_business_applications_entity_boundary_interactor.html) appears to go by several synonyms: ports and adapters, hexagonal architecture, and [ECB](http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/ecb/ecb.htm) (Entity-Control-Boundary).
 It is further described as part of a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert Martin.

 EBI is in part an alternative to MVC where the core application elements and behaviors, represented by _Interactor_ and _Entity_ objects, are separated from the incoming and outgoing data streams by a _Boundary_.
 This has the effect of cleanly separating the application itself from the details of the input and output mechanisms, so that the core behaviors are never dependent on any particular element of the receiving and delivery systems.
-There is a great deal more to EBI architectures, such as "use cases" and "roles".
+There is a great deal more to EBI architectures, such as "use cases" and "roles."

 I confess to being unfamiliar with EBI, and so that description may be incorrect in whole or in part.
 It occurs to me from my limited reading that EBI may better describe domain interactions rather than MVC architectural patterns.
 If the above description is accurate, it appears that ADR maps only roughly to EBI: